Marvcus Patton: Early life

 Patton was just 9-years-old when his father Raymond Hicks, an undercover detective in Los Angeles, was shot and killed in the line of duty.
 His mother, Barbara Patton, a former National Women's Football League player with the Los Angeles Dandelions, taught Patton about football.
 Mother and son both played middle linebacker, with Barbara once breaking an opposing player's helmet.
 “I thought it was really cool to tell my friends that my mom was a linebacker,” Patton once shared.

 Football career

 Earning an academic scholarship, Patton was a walk-on at the University of California, Los Angeles (UCLA).
-Typically, students without an athletic scholarship are lucky to have a place on special teams.
-However, the astute Patton was a starter his senior year, gaining All-America honorable mention, and also was a three-time Pac-10 All-Academic honorable mention while earning a political science degree with academic honors.

 As a rookie in 1990, Patton was injured on the opening kickoff in the Bills 1990 playoff opener against the Miami Dolphins with a lower leg injury.
 He did not play in either of the Bills final two playoff games, but went on to play in every regular season game for the rest of his career.